Frans Andriessen: National political career

-Career

-From 1958 to 1967 he sat in the provincial assembly, then was elected to the States-General (Parliament).
-In 1971 he was elected chairman of the Catholic People’s Party in the lower house.
-In 1977, he joined Dries van Agt’s centre-Right coalition as finance minister.
-He sought bigger cuts than his party would accept, and in February 1980 tendered his resignation, precipitating a Cabinet crisis that forced Queen Juliana to interrupt a holiday in Austria.
+After the 1977 general election, Andriessen was appointed Minister of Finance in the centre-right Van Agt I cabinet.
+He sought bigger cuts than his party would accept, and in February 1980 tendered his resignation, precipitating a cabinet crisis that forced Queen Juliana to interrupt a holiday in Austria.
 The next month he took a seat in the upper house.
+He was elected to the Senate in the 1980 Senate election, taking office on 16 September 1980.
+In the Senate, he served as his party's spokesperson for finance.

+European Commissioner

-Van Agt nominated him to the European Commission and Andriessen took up his post in January 1981.
-He secured the competition portfolio, targeting restrictive practices, with the vastly differing prices of new cars in member states a priority.
+In November 1980 Andriessen was nominated by Prime Minister Dries van Agt as the next European Commissioner in the Thorn Commission, and secured the heavy portfolios of Competition and Parliamentary Relations, taking office on 6 January 1981.
+As European Commissioner for Competition, Andriessen targeted restrictive practices, with the vastly differing prices of new cars in member states a priority.
 He settled the high-profile IBM case in 1984.
 But he came under fire from Socialist MEPs for blocking legislation on worker participation after objections from Shell and Unilever, and from British members for suggesting that Ravenscraig steelworks should be closed.
-With Gaston Thorn stepping down at the end of 1984 Andriessen was canvassed as a potential president of the Commission, but Jacques Delors had the big battalions behind him.
-Andriessen’s consolation was the vice-presidency and the agriculture portfolio, Brussels' toughest.
+With Gaston Thorn stepping down at the end of 1984, Andriessen was canvassed as a potential president of the Commission, but Jacques Delors had the big battalions behind him.
+Andriessen's consolation was the First Vice-Presidency and the portfolio of Agriculture and Fisheries, Brussels' toughest, in the Delors Commission, taking office on 6 January 1985.
 Within weeks he foiled a French attempt to build an EC "lamb mountain".

 Negotiating his first farm budget, the stumbling block was German insistence on higher payments to grow cereals; Andriessen complained that the Germans sided with the British on budgetary discipline, yet wanted him to spend more.
 Germany vetoed the budget after six attempts to agree it.
 Autumn 1985 brought the first of several "mutton wars" between Britain and France.
 Andriessen blamed Britain, accusing Michael Jopling, Minister of Agriculture, of disobeying an "order" to change export arrangements for sheep meat.
 When French farmers hijacked British lamb consignments, Andriessen suggested an export tax to offset the benefits to British exporters of a weak pound; the Commission overruled him.
 At the start of 1986 Andriessen recommended a general price freeze for the year.
 He got his way after a 21-hour negotiating session, and later persuaded member states to accept drastic cuts in milk production.
 His next target was grain surpluses, outlining a plan to cut production which introduced the concept of "set-aside".
 This was adopted, but only after he blocked ministers' efforts to sneak grain subsidies into other parts of the budget.